isaccanedo/agent-control-center/README.md

 ![09](https://github.com/Appdynamics/agent-control-center/blob/main/docimages/Task-02.png?raw=true)

-IMPORTANT: the application needs to be restarted to recognize the new agent version.
+IMPORTANTE: the application needs to be restarted to recognize the new agent version.